taehyounpark/queryosity/README.md

 # Features
 - Multithreaded processing of the dataset.
 - Manipulation of any data types as column values.
-- Arbitrary action execution results retrieval.
+- Arbitrary action execution and results retrieval.
 - Systematic propagation of variations through an analysis.

 # Introduction